-AFP reported that speaking at a meeting of the United Nations Security Council (UN) in New York (USA) on May 23, UN Secretary-General Antonio Guterres declared that the world is failing to protect civilians as the number of people caught up in conflicts and humanitarian crises skyrocketed last year.
+According to AFP, speaking at a United Nations Security Council meeting in New York on May 23, UN Secretary-General Antonio Guterres declared that the world is failing to protect civilians as the number of people caught up in conflicts and humanitarian crises surged last year.

-According to UN statistics, in 2022 alone, the number of civilians killed in 12 conflicts reached nearly 17,000, an increase of 53% compared to the previous year, with the highest number in Sudan, Ukraine, Ethiopia and Syria.
-According to Mr. Guterres, 94% of victims of gunfire in attacks on densely populated areas were civilians, while more than 117 million people face hunger and severe food insecurity as a result of conflict and war.
-Worldwide, the number of refugees forced to leave their homes has reached 100 million.
+According to United Nations statistics, in 2022 alone, the number of civilian deaths recorded in 12 conflicts reached nearly 17,000, a 53% increase compared to the previous year, with the highest numbers in Sudan, Ukraine, Ethiopia, and Syria.
+According to Mr. Guterres, 94% of gunfire victims in attacks on densely populated areas are civilians, while more than 117 million people face severe hunger and food insecurity as a consequence of conflict and war.
+Globally, the number of refugees forced to leave their homes has reached 100 million.

 MAI VU